b23prodtm/acake2php/README.md

   + Check your environment variables (common.env and docker-compose.yml) settings).
 Use one or the other, and see which works for you:

     MYSQL_HOST=$(hostname) (Unix/OSX platforms)
-            or if docker mysql service containers:
+            or if docker-compose services are the following name:
-    MYSQL_HOST=localhost
+    MYSQL_HOST=db
     ..

     MYSQL_TCP_PORT=3306